BenSouchet/cw-wizard/README.md

 ```shell
 > python3 cw-wizard.py -w https://www.cardmarket.com/en/Pokemon/Wants/10876807 https://www.cardmarket.com/en/Pokemon/Wants/10841970
 ```
+5. If everything goes well a result HTML page will open on your default web browser, otherwise check the terminal to see the error message(s).

 ### Script Arguments
 With the command line version of the script you can use the following arguments: